Solmath/Infoscreen/readme.md

 # EFA Departures Application

-This application provides real-time departure information for Vaihingen Bahnhof using the EFA (Elektronische Fahrplanauskunft) API.
+This application provides real-time departure information for public transport stations using the EFA (Elektronische Fahrplanauskunft) API.
 It is built with Flask for the backend and vanilla JavaScript for the frontend.

 ## Features